 Last summer, at the peak of the BLM movement, major companies such as Facebook, PepsiCo, and Estee Lauder committed

 to increasing the percentage of minorities and people of color on their leadership teams.
 Many smaller companies followed suit, declaring they too were aiming to increase the representation of minorities in their workforce, the boardroom, their target customer and beyond.
-The only way for organizations to successfully achieve these goals is to hire new talent through the creation of a robust and diverse pool of candidates and establish a tactical recruitment strategy.
+The only way for organizations to successfully achieve these goals is to hire new talent by creating a robust and diverse pool of candidates and establishing a tactical recruitment strategy

 The first step companies must take is investing in specific measurable goals and initiatives.
 DE&I work can be challenging because it’s not a check the box kind of activity.
 It’s the kind of broad organizational change and that takes time.
 The qualitative culture at large needs transformation and that kind of work is never really done.
 Company leadership along with HR departments must realize that in order to make a holistic change, they have to hold their vendors, suppliers, customers, and partners to the same standards they have.